wp-plugins/taxonomy-list-shortcode/readme.txt

 The `[taxonomy-list]` shortcode currently supports three parameters, one that accepts the taxonomy name, another that defines the number of columns to be displayed and finaly one that allows you to fine-tune the output by adding an argument string please see the $args parameter of [get_terms()](http://codex.wordpress.org/Function_Reference/get_terms) for details pertaining to the propper syntax.

-1. =Taxonomy Name= To define the taxonomy that you would like to list terms from, you will need to specifiy the name of the taxonomy in the `tax` parameter: `[taxonomy-list tax="category"]`.
+1. __Taxonomy Name__ To define the taxonomy that you would like to list terms from, you will need to specifiy the name of the taxonomy in the `tax` parameter: `[taxonomy-list tax="category"]`.
 In an "out-of-the-box" installation of WordPress, the following taxonomies will be recognized: `post_tag`, `category`, and `link_category`.
 If you have defined custom taxonomies through use of a plugin or your own hacker-skillz, you can use the name of this taonomy as well: `[taxonomy-list tax="fishy-squiggles"]`.
 If the taxonomy cannot be located, due to a spelling error or missing code, the `[taxonomy-list]` shortcode will return an empty string.
-1. =Columns= To define the number of columns that the `[taxonomy-list]` shortcode generates, you will want to use the `cols` parameter.
+1. __Columns__ To define the number of columns that the `[taxonomy-list]` shortcode generates, you will want to use the `cols` parameter.
 This parameter will accept an integer from 1 - 5.
 If this parameter is left empty, or a value outside of it's range is defined, it will default to three columns.
 Example: `[taxonomy-list tax="category" cols="4"]`.

 ==Examples==

-1. =Post Tags (default)= `[taxonomy-list]` - Display a three column, list of Post Tags in alphetbetical order.
+1. __Post Tags (default)__ `[taxonomy-list]` - Display a three column, list of Post Tags in alphetbetical order.
 Although this is the default usage, it is synonymous with `[taxonomy-list tax="post_tag" cols="3"]`.
-1. =Post Categories= `[taxonomy-list tax='category']` - Display a three column, unordered list of Post Categories.
+1. __Post Categories__ `[taxonomy-list tax='category']` - Display a three column, unordered list of Post Categories.
-1. =Link Categories= `[taxonomy-list tax='link_category']` - Display a three column, unordered list of Link Categories.
+1. __Link Categories__ `[taxonomy-list tax='link_category']` - Display a three column, unordered list of Link Categories.
 Special note: it is rather pointless to use link categories do to the fact that WordPress does not support front-end display of individual links.
-1. =Custom Taxonomy= `[taxonomy-list tax="fishy-squiggles"]` - Display a three column, unordered list of the [custom taxonomy](http://justintadlock.com/archives/2009/05/06/custom-taxonomies-in-wordpress-28) "fishy-squiggles".
+1. __Custom Taxonomy__ `[taxonomy-list tax="fishy-squiggles"]` - Display a three column, unordered list of the [custom taxonomy](http://justintadlock.com/archives/2009/05/06/custom-taxonomies-in-wordpress-28) "fishy-squiggles".
-1. =Two Columns = `[taxonomy-list cols="2"]` - Display a two, horizontally-aligned unordered lists of Post Tags.
+1. __Two Columns__ `[taxonomy-list cols="2"]` - Display a two, horizontally-aligned unordered lists of Post Tags.
-1. =Five Columns (maximum) = `[taxonomy-list cols="5"]` - Display a 5, horizontally-aligned unordered lists of Post Tags.
+1. __Five Columns (maximum)__ `[taxonomy-list cols="5"]` - Display a 5, horizontally-aligned unordered lists of Post Tags.
-1. =Custom Taxonomy with 5 Columns = `[taxonomy-list tax="fishy-squiggles" cols="5"]` - Display 5, horizontally-aligned unordered lists of the custom taxonomy "fishy-squiggles".
+1. __Custom Taxonomy with 5 Columns__ `[taxonomy-list tax="fishy-squiggles" cols="5"]` - Display 5, horizontally-aligned unordered lists of the custom taxonomy "fishy-squiggles".

 = The XHTML + CSS was Tested in the Following User Agents =